 - Preheat oven to 325 degrees F and prepare two baking sheets with parchment paper or a silpat.

 - Roll each dough to a 9x9 inch square, then stack them on one another and roll to seal them together.
 Cut the dough down the center and refrigerate both halves.
-After the dough has chilled a bit, after maybe 15 minutes, take out one of the halves and start cutting short strips that are about 1/4 inch thick.
+After the dough has chilled a bit, after maybe 15 minutes, take out one of the halves and start cutting short strips that are about ¼ inch thick.
 Roll each strip to lengthen and slightly twist at the same time.
 Roll in decorating sugar and then lay out on baking sheet in the shape of a candy cane.
+Refrigerate or freeze the baking sheet until the dough is cold again prior to baking (this will help prevent them from spreading while they bake).

 - Bake until just slightly brown on the bottoms, 13 to 15 minutes.
 Rotate your baking sheet half way though if your oven doesn't bake evenly.
 Remove from oven and allow to cool on sheets for 5 minutes before transferring to cooling rack.
 Continue baking process with remaining dough, keeping it cool until ready to bake (otherwise your cookies expand too much).